 A. John Simmons

-John Allen Hollingsworth Professor
+John Allen Hollingsworth Professor of Philosophy

-A. JOHN SIMMONS is a John Allen Hollingsworth Professor at the University of Virginia, where he has taught since 1976.
+A. JOHN SIMMONS is the John Allen Hollingsworth Professor of Philosophy at the University of Virginia, where he has taught since 1976.
 He received his A.B. from Princeton University in 1972 and his Ph.D. in Philosophy from Cornell University in 1977.
 He has been an editor of the journal Philosophy & Public Affairs since 1982.
 He is the author of Moral Principles and Political Obligations (Princeton, 1979), The Lockean Theory of Rights (Princeton, 1992), On the Edge of Anarchy: Locke, Consent, and the Limits of Society (Princeton, 1993), Justification and Legitimacy: Essays on Rights and Obligations (Cambridge, 2000), Is There a Duty to Obey the Law?
 For and Against (with C.H.
 Wellman)(Cambridge, 2005), Political Philosophy (Oxford, 2008), Boundaries of Authority (Oxford, 2016), and many other publications on topics in moral, political, and legal philosophy.
 Two of his articles have been selected for inclusion in The Philosopher’s Annual.
 He has edited the books International Ethics (Princeton, 1985) and Punishment (Princeton, 1995).
 Professor Simmons has chaired the University of Virginia’s Philosophy Department and its Program on Political and Social Thought, and he received Virginia’s All-University Teaching Award in 1992-93 (in the inaugural year of that award).
 He taught Ethics as a special consultant for six years at the F.B.I.
-National Academy and has given the Becker Distinguished Alumnus Lecture at Cornell University and the 2013 Auguste Comte Lectures at the London School of Economics.
+National Academy and has given the Becker Distinguished Alumnus Lecture at Cornell University, the Safra Lecture at Harvard, and the 2013 Auguste Comte Lectures at the London School of Economics.

 Boundaries of Authority (Oxford University Press, 2016; vii + 263 pp.)